RammusLeo/ScoreHOI/README.md

 # ScoreHOI
-Official repository of ScoreHOI (ICCV 2025)
+This is the official repository of ScoreHOI (ICCV 2025)

+We have just finished the camera-ready version and the code will be released soon!